axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Migrate 10.0.19 To 10.0.20
 --------------------------

-- So far, Portal supports configuring process steps of :ref:`Process chain <components-layout-templates-iframe-task-template>` with String or Array format.
+So far, Portal supports configuring process steps of :ref:`Process chain <components-layout-templates-iframe-task-template>` with String or Array format.
-With String format, it could not show process steps that contains comma characters,  i.e., `Collect, Check, and Approve`.
 We deprecated the String format but still support it for backward compatibility.
 We recommend you use the Array format.

 Migrate 10.0.12 To 10.0.13
 --------------------------